Jay-Roberts/Screen_Shot_Classifier/README.md

 ```

 This uses 2 cores to process images in chunk sizes of 50 to a resolution of 28x28x3 (1 if greyscale).
 These images are split into train, eval, and test sets of size 60%, 20%, and 20% of database size respectively.
 They are saved in TFRecords/classID/{train,test,eval}_n.tfrecord.
 Each record has feature with a 'label' and 'image' attached.

+# Docs

+## Top100Games.py

+Downloads the top 100 games from [Steam Top 100 List](http://store.steampowered.com/stats/).
+It removes the games 243750 and 431960 as they are not games.
+Returns a csv with columns "GAME" and "STEAMID".

+## CommunityImages.py
+Downloads urls of images on games' community pages for download later.
+For arguments descriptions run the --help flag.

+Creates a csv containing the urls saved in save_dir/gameID/.
+The csv has columns 'URL' and 'DOWNLOADED'.
+'URL' holds the image urls and 'DOWNLOADED' has values 0.0, 1.0, or 2.0, corresponding to the url having no download attempts, a successful download, or a failed download attempt respectively.

+## Downloader.py
+Downloads the images from url lists.
+Does not need to be applied to Steam images.
+So long as images are stored in url_dir/classID/classID.csv with the csv having columns as in **CommunityImages.py** output this code can be used.
+Url data must be local but images can be downloaded to a Google Cloud Bucket.
+For argument descriptions run the --help flag.

+Downloads the urls as raw images and places them in save_dir/classID/classID_n.jpg.
+Files which cannot be opened or saved as a .jpg are removed.

+## Processsor.py

+Converts the raw image database into a database of uniform resolution TFRecord files split for training, evaluation, and testing.hey are saved in TFRecords/classID/{train,test,eval}_n.tfrecord.
+Each record has feature with a 'label' and 'image' serialized inside.
+Can run locally, or both pull images from and save processed images to a Google Cloud Bucket.
+For argument descriptions run the --help flag.

+Also creates a labes_key.csv which maps classID to model_label.
+This is needed in decoding the TFRecords during future tasks.